rancher/docs/content/rancher/v2.x/en/tasks/clusters/creating-a-cluster/create-cluster-vsphere/_index.md

 ---
-title: vSphere
+title: Creatomg a vSphere Cluster
+shortTitle: vSphere
 weight: 3375
 ---

-# Creating a vSphere Cluster

 Use {{< product >}} to create a Kubernetes cluster in vSphere.

 1. From the **Clusters** page, click **Add Cluster**.